THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 - Slowest Passage SOG: 5.7 knots (Marquesas to Tuamotus) over 547nm

-- Note: we purposefully sailed slow on this passage to arrive in the Tuamotus in daylight and with proper tide conditions
+- Note: we purposefully sailed slowly on this passage to arrive in the Tuamotus in daylight and with proper tide conditions

 - Fastest 24hr Run: 8.71 knots and 209nm (Grenada to Panama)